 Oxygen and nutrients, carried within the blood, are critical for the body to heal itself.
 Without proper blood flow, recovering from an injury or condition will be delayed...sometimes for a very long period of time.

-The real challenge is how do you promote blood flow to the achilles injury site without causing further injury?
-This goal is further complicated by the fact the achilles (and muscles controlling the ankle joint) are involved every physical movement we perform each day if we are on our feet.
+The real challenge is how do you promote blood flow to the tendon without causing further injury?
+This goal is further complicated by the fact the achilles (and muscles controlling the ankle joint) are involved in the majority of the physical movements we perform each day.

 Now, on to recommendation number two in the journey to heal your injured achilles...